Patients on long-term (repeat) medication can order repeat prescriptions in a number of ways:

 - Online via the NHS App – This is the safest and most efficient way to order your repeat prescriptions.

 - By Hand – alternatively, drop your repeat slip at reception or our post box with your required items ticked.
 Please order using the repeat slip which is attached to your previous prescription - your pharmacist will give it to you when you collect your medication; if they do not then please ask them.

-We will ask to see you periodically to review your condition and medication.
+We will ask to see you at least annually to review your condition and medication.
 Please attend for review when asked to do so as any delay may affect future prescriptions.

-Once we have received your request please allow two working days (48 working hours) for prescriptions to be processed and ready for collection and come in after 4pm.
+Once we have received your request please allow two working days (48 working hours) for prescriptions to be processed and ready for collection and then go your pharmacy .